mailtoirs/xenamall-docs/requirements/pos-requirements.md

 * A purchase invoice captures the sales invoice of the supplier and any additional costs involved in that purchase
 * Additional costs are used (the sum is distributed) to calculate the cost of good of each item in the purchase
 * A purchase invoice can be linked with multiple payment entries
-* Outstanding of an invoice can be viewed
+* Outstanding payment of an invoice can be viewed
 * A purchase invoice can be associated with multiple purchase returns
 * Purchase invoice can be entered for past and current dates
-* Posting a purchase invoice will add entries to the Purchase Journal, and the inventory
+* Posting a purchase invoice sends the details to accounting and inventory modules
 * See below for a wireframe
   //(TODO)